blancont/Production-Line-Simulation/README.md

 - UC2: User orders a coffee with condiments (e.g. Cream, Sugar, Hazelnut)
 - UC3: User orders a coffee that requires a recipe (e.g. the system must send a three-step recipe to a controller when a Latte is ordered)

-Since this project was built for a course, no actual interactions with an application, database, or controller was required.
+Since this project was built for a course, no actual interactions with an application, database, or controller were required.
 As a result, some outcomes are hardcoded (see testBasicOrder() in the Testing class for an example).

 ## Design